SetuAI/streamlit-mini-course/README.md

 # streamlit-mini-course

-repo is a short course on how to efficiently work with streamlit .
+Repo contains an introductory course on "How to efficiently work with streamlit ? "

+streamlit commands :
+st.write() aka "Magic command"